Payments - Paddle setup

 Step 7 - Publish and test

-- The Paddle checkout overlay will open — use a Paddle sandbox card to complete a test payment.
+4. The Paddle checkout frame will load directly on the page.
+Use a Paddle sandbox card to complete a test payment.

-- Check Subscribers in the dashboard — the payment should appear within seconds.
+5. Check Subscribers in the dashboard.
+The payment should appear within seconds.

 How the Paddle checkout works

-When a visitor reaches the Checkout step with Paddle active, web2app opens the Paddle checkout overlay directly on your funnel page — no redirect to a Paddle-hosted page.
-The visitor enters card details in the overlay, Paddle processes the payment, and the visitor continues to your Success step.
+When a visitor reaches the Checkout step with Paddle active, web2app embeds the Paddle checkout frame directly on your funnel page.
+Paddle shows the eligible card, wallet, and local payment methods inside the frame, processes the payment, and sends the visitor to your Success step.

 Billing periods reference